 This Agreement is intended to quickly resolve specific operating issues.
 Decision 99-07-015 in R.98-01-011 contains additional proposals or issues related to utility balancing services, imbalance trading, real-time customer usage data, electronic bulletin boards, and other areas.
 PG&E and the parties are pursuing or intend to pursue settlement discussions of these additional issues.
 New settlement(s) may result in modifications to some of the provisions contained in this Agreement.

-As this OFO Settlement simply modifies the implementation of existing operating parameters, PG&E will not seek to recover any costs associated with implementing this Settlement.
+As this OFO Settlement simply modifies the implementation of existing operating parameters, PG&E will not seek to recover any costs associated with implementing the provisions of this Settlement Agreement, except under the provisions of Section B, below.
+This agreement on cost recovery is not a precedent with respect to other settlements, litigation or regulatory cases.

 B. Forum for Resolving Future Balancing Issues

-1. The Settlement Parties intend that the provisions contained in this settlement will significantly reduce the number of system wide OFOs on PG&E’s system.
+1. The Settlement Parties intend that the provisions contained in this settlement will reduce the number of system-wide OFOs on PG&E’s system.
 The Settlement Parties intend to monitor the effectiveness of the Settlement measures in reducing the number of OFOs and to address on an ongoing basis, improvements and/or modifications to PG&E’s balancing and OFO procedures.
-Any interested shipper on the PG&E transmission system who may be subject to OFOs may choose to participate in this forum.
+Any interested shipper on the PG&E transmission system who may be subject to OFOs may choose to participate in this Forum.

+[NOTE: Section B.2 moved to C.1.f as part of the Operating Information to be provided by PG&E.]

-3. The Settlement Parties will further explore the following issues:
+2. The Settlement Parties will further explore the following issues:

 a.
 The effectiveness of customer-specific OFOs and possible improvements to the procedure outlined in this Settlement, including the need and methodology for changes to the Performance Factor set forth in Section C.3.b.(7).

 b.
-Whether and how parties who significantly contribute to OFOs on a repeated basis should be specifically identified.
-A “significant contributor” is defined as any balancing entity with total imbalances greater than 5,000 Dth and 10 percent in the three days leading up to each system wide or customer specific OFO.
+Whether and how parties who significantly contribute to system-wide OFOs on a repeated basis, e.g. to three (3) or more per month, should be specifically identified.
+A “significant contributor” is defined as any balancing entity with total imbalances greater than 5,000 Dth and 10 percent of its usage in the three days leading up to each system-wide or customer-specific OFO.
 For Core Procurement Groups, supply will be compared to their Determined Usage, which is the Cumulative Imbalance (except for OFO days when the 24-hour forecast will be used).

 c.
-Whether the exemption for OFOs set forth in Section D.3.b should be increased.
+Whether the exemption for OFO noncompliance charges set forth in Section D.3.b should be increased.

 d.
 The need for the allocation of additional storage to balancing.